 To learn more about radon and its risks, visit the following resources:

-• Radon Map: This resource from the BC Centre for Disease Control features a map showing radon risk by area in British Columbia.
-While no areas are entirely free of radon, some regions are at higher risk of elevated radon levels in homes and buildings.
+• Radon Map: This map from the BC Centre for Disease Control shows the risk of elevated radon in homes and buildings throughout the province.
+While no areas are entirely free of radon, some regions are at higher risk of elevated radon levels.
 You'll also find comprehensive information on testing and mitigation.

 • Take Action on Radon: A national initiative, funded by Health Canada, to bring together radon stakeholders and raise awareness on radon across Canada.